gengwg/k8s/README.md

 ### kubectl switch k8s context

+A kubernetes context is just a set of access parameters that contains a Kubernetes cluster, a user, and a namespace. kubernetes Context is essentially the configuration that you use to access a particular cluster & namespace with a user account.

 The context in Kubernetes is like a connection to a server that tells Kubernetes which Cluster to connect to.

 When we set the context, Kubernetes will send all the command to the cluster that is set in the context.